 Breach of Peace.
 Breach of peace is any action which disrupts the peace or which endangers or tends to endanger the safety, health, or life of any person.
-It also includes the disruption of the functional processes of the Seminary by individuals or organizations.
+It also includes the disruption of the functional processes of the College/Seminary by individuals or organizations.

 Reckless Behavior.
-Any behavior that creates a risk or danger to one's self or others in the Seminary community is strictly prohibited.
+Any behavior that creates a risk or danger to one's self or others in the College/Seminary community is strictly prohibited.
+This prohibition includes exceeding the posted speed limits on campus.

 These listed behaviors and other conduct that are unbecoming of a Christian minister are grounds for disciplinary action.
 Reports of such conduct off campus will also be investigated, and the student involved may be subject to disciplinary action.
-Students involved in civil infractions are accountable to civil authorities but may also be subject to discipline by the Seminary.
+Students involved in civil infractions are accountable to civil authorities but may also be subject to discipline by the College/Seminary.

-The Dean of Students is responsible for the administration of discipline among students.
-The Dean of Students is responsible to the President.
+The Dean of Students is immediately responsible for the administration of discipline among students and reports to the Provost and President.
 Cases involving academic misconduct necessitate the administration of discipline by the Dean of Students.